OctopusDeploy/People/Site-Reliability-Engineering/L3-Senior-Site-Reliability-Engineer.md

-# L3: Senior Software Engineer
+# L3: Senior Site Reliability Engineer

-> _I am a highly sought-after member of an Octopus team with a proven record of shipping high-quality code to production._
+> _I am a highly sought-after member of an Octopus team with a proven record of independently identify and deliver solutions that ensure the resilience and reliability across a broad product capability or technical system._

 - **Planning horizon**: Current and next cycle
 - **Impact radius**: Peers (2-5)